HackTricks-wiki/hacktricks/stealing-sensitive-information-disclosure-from-a-web.md

 </details>

-# Stealing Sensitive Information Disclosure from a Web

 If at some point you find a **web page that presents you sensitive information based on your session**: Maybe it's reflecting cookies, or printing or CC details or any other sensitive information, you may try to steal it.\
 Here I present you the main ways to can try to achieve it: